 The Hudson Valley is also in play in Alan Moore’s League of Extraordinary Gentlemen series.
 The series, owned previously by DC Comics and currently by Top Shelf Comics, uses fictional characters and locales as its heroes and settings, respectively, and mentions both Sleepy Hollow, from Washington Irving’s The Legend of Sleepy Hollow, and Palenville, from Irving’s Rip Van Winkle.
 Hadleyburg, the small New York town from Mark Twain’s The Man Who Corrupted Hadleyburg, also gets a nod.

 The Hudson Valley might actually be rolling into a new era of comic book relevancy with the release of Mark Siegel’s Sailor Twain: Or, The Mermaid of the Hudson.
 Siegel, whose company First Second Books previously published the National Book Award-winning American Born Chinese by Gene Luen Yang, tells a story of the occult and treachery in Sailor Twain, which takes place against the backdrop the Hudson Valley in 1887, following the crew of a steamboat up and down the Hudson.
 The story makes mention of Saugerties, Croton and many other Hudson Valley cities and townships.
-Siegel’s graphic novel, released in October, has its own display at the New York Public Library in Manhattan.
+Siegel’s graphic novel has its own display at the New York Public Library in Manhattan.